jamesv28/mlbPlayer/README.md

 ##Technologies Needed

-I am going to use bootstrap as as my webkit.
-I will attempt to use PostCSS.
-I will be using an api to get all player's historical data jQuery will be used to trigger sounds and animation Pivotal Tracker will be used to manage features
+I will be utilizing bootstrap as a quick front-end framework.
+I will also be trying to use PostCSS to pre-compile my stylesheets.  jQuery will be used for animating and activating sound bites.

 ###Key stats being looked at

-1. Batting Avg.
+* Batting Avg.
-2 years in the MLB
+* years in the MLB
-3 wins above replacement
+* wins above replacement